-- a) "Is there any situation that exists that influences the objective performance of the representative's obligations to his or her client"? - b) "Is there any situation that exists that prevents the representative from rendering an unbiased and fair financial service to his or her client"? - c) "Is there any situation that exists that prevents my representative from acting in the interest of his or her client"?
+- a.
+"Is there any situation that exists that influences the objective performance of the Representative's obligations to his or her client"? - b.
+"Is there any situation that exists that prevents the Representative from rendering an unbiased and fair financial service to his or her client"? - c.
+"Is there any situation that exists that prevents the Representative from acting in the interest of his or her client"?